 This depends on your cost of electricity and the capacity of the vehicle’s battery.
 As an example, if your cost of electricity per kilowatt hour is $0.25 and it takes approximately 18 kWh to travel 100 kilometres, it will cost approximately $4.50 (18 x $0.25) in electricity.

 The highest cost component of ZEV charging stations is often their installation.
 Electric service upgrades, trenching, repaving, distance to panels, distribution boards and other factors can significantly impact installation costs.
 Good planning, supplying only the essentials, and keeping in mind potential future expansion will reduce your short and long-term installation costs. sgfleet can help you understand your short and medium term needs and avoid overcapitalisation of infrastructure now.

 Some ZEV charging stations are capable of receiving and transmitting electricity and usage data.
-Some providers offer software to see what electricity has been used, which can then be used in the same way as a traditional fuel card. sgfleet will integrate that information into our online portal Fleetintelligence, ensuring fleet managers can continue to manage the whole-of-life costs of ZEVs.
+Some providers offer software to see how much electricity has been used, which can then be managed in the same way as for a traditional fuel card. sgfleet will integrate that information into our online portal Fleetintelligence, ensuring fleet managers can manage the whole-of-life costs of ZEVs.

 Fast Charging is typically charging from home or public charging stations during trips or when a quick charge is required using a 7-22kW charger.

 Rapid/Ultra-Fast Charging is done in public stations that use DC power to charge your vehicle in a short period.